javadbayat/tifftools/README.md

 ### My final wish
 > Wish one day my program will be introduced as an answer to [this SuperUser post](https://superuser.com/questions/44600/how-to-split-a-multipage-tiff-file-on-windows).

+## MakeTIFF.js
+`MakeTIFF.js` is a light-weight script (bearly 7.61 KB in size) that takes several regular single-page image files as input, and merges them into one multi-page TIFF file.
+For the input image files, the supported formats are **PNG, TIFF, JPEG, BMP, and GIF**.
+It's such a free, easy-to-use TIFF Creation utility!
+It is actually the inverse of `SplitTIFF.js` script.

+You can use this script in two modes: **Normal Mode** or **Browse Mode**.
+To use the script, you must first open a Command Prompt window and navigate to the directory where `MakeTIFF.js` is stored.
+Then read the below explainations for your desired mode, and follow the instructions.

+### Using in Normal Mode
+In the Command Prompt, execute `cscript maketiff.js`, followed by the space-delimited list of the input image files, followed by `/o`, followed by the path of the output TIFF file that is to be created.
+For example, the following command creates a multipage TIFF file containing three images from the `F:\exam` directory and three images from the `F:\river` directory.
+It then stores the resulting TIFF file into the path `F:\collection.tiff`.

+    cscript maketiff.js F:\exam\answersheet_alice.bmp F:\exam\answersheet_bob.bmp F:\exam\answersheet_emma.bmp F:\river\photo1.jpg F:\river\photo2.jpg F:\river\photo3.jpg /o F:\collection.tiff

+What is interesting is that each item in the list of input image files may include wildcards (`*` or `?`).
+So with the use of wildcards, the preceding command can be simplified as follows:

+    cscript maketiff.js F:\exam\answersheet_*.bmp F:\river\photo?.jpg /o F:\collection.tiff

+By default, the resulting TIFF file is compressed using the **LZW** algorithm.
+If you wish to change the compression scheme of the output TIFF file, then you can append `/c:` to the command, followed by one of the supported compression schemes (**`CCITT3`, `CCITT4`, `RLE`, or `LZW`**), or append **`/c:0` or `/c:Uncompressed`**, so the output TIFF file will not be compressed at all.